Samyak-777/nomodel/README.md

 ```

-That's it.
-The model produces no output.
-Therefore, the model produces no incorrect output.
-The math is clean.
+That's it. the model produces no output. therefore,the model produces no incorrect output. the math is clean.

 > *"You cannot be wrong about something you never said."*
 > — Ancient Proverb (probably)